ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

-Check this [YT troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/yt-troubleshooting.md#issues-with-patching--installation) for help with patching and installation.

-Read the "Downloader Setup" section in the [YT ReVanced Extended community guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/yt-guide.md#downloader-setup) for info on setting up a downloader.
+Check the [troubleshooting section](https://www.reddit.com/r/revancedextended/wiki/troubleshooting/) for help.

 Check out [this site](https://kazimmt.github.io/#revanced-extended-features) to see what all of the ReVanced Extended settings do!

-Check out the [YTM ReVanced Extended community guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/ytm-guide.md#yt-music-revanced-extended-guide) if you want to install YT Music Extended.
+(Note that it is a work-in-progress)